Chapter 9. Connection Points

 A slightly closer inspection of the two

-mechanisms reveals that QueryInterface
+mechanisms reveals that QueryInterface allows a client to

 retrieve from an object only interfaces that the client knows how